rashikcolgate/Graph-Viz/README.md

 # Graph-Viz
-Takes a non-planar graph, removes edges until it's planar, and adds edges back in for more information.
-Run, using the planarity file, any acyclic graph using the highest crossings implementation to compute a planar graph out of the dataset
+Given a non-planar graph, the program removes edges to make it planar, then adds edges back to enhance the information content.
+Using the Planarity file, it processes any acyclic graph by applying the highest crossings implementation to compute a planar graph from the dataset.